 Why Asheville has been a hot elopement destination for quite some time now has a lot to do with its beautiful mountain ranges: some of the most beautiful in the country.
 Their rolling hills create the perfect wedding backdrop.
 The air is crisp and cool (not like many Southeastern locations), and the center of town boasts some killer food and breweries, not to mention the many unique people and places that call this town home.
 That means there are plenty of extraordinary places to get hitched and celebrate after you exchange vows!

 My favorite place near Asheville is Max Patch, located in the Great Smoky Mountains.
 It has the most gorgeous views of the mountains I have ever seen on the East Coast.
-Read my blog post about a special elopement ceremony here.
+Read my blog post about a special elopement ceremony here, or check out the gallery from a full wedding weekend in Asheville by clicking here.

 Cumberland Island is Georgia’s largest and southernmost island.
 It’s completely dedicated to preserving wildlife, including the famous groups of wild horses that freely roam the beaches.
 Pretty magical, right?